stormearthandlava/stormearthandlava.github.io/blog/_posts/2022-01-31-How-does-elemental-sim.md

 To make gear comparisons for the specific purpose of optimizing a difficult pull in a M+ Dungeon you can vary the target number and the duration for your group.<br/>

-### M+ V.2
+### M+ Night Fae and Kyrian
 #### `Hectic Add Cleave 1 Boss varied durations`

-If you aren't optimizing a specific pull by using Patchwerk AoE then using Hectic Add Cleave can be useful to include because it gives you an approximation of the value gained by {{site.data.soulbinds.first_strike}} and similar effects.
+If you aren't optimizing a specific pull by using Patchwerk AoE then using Hectic Add Cleave can be useful to include because it gives you an approximation of the value gained by {{site.data.soulbinds.first_strike}} and {{site.data.soulbinds.hammer_of_genesis}}.

 ### Additional Resources